tetherto/lib-wallet/docs/README.md

 1. [Simple CLI wallet](#create-your-own-wallet)
 2. [Build a New Asset](./new-asset.md)

 ## Create your own wallet

 ### Prerequisites
-- Setup your block source or have URL to remote node
+- Setup your block source or have a URL to a remote node
     - Electrum and Bitcoin Core
-    - Web3 and lib-wallet-indexer
+    - Web3 and Wallet Indexer
 - Latest version of Node.js

 ### Guide

 #### 1. Wallet seed/mnemonic
 In WDK, we use 1 seed phrase for all assets.
-To learn more [check out here](https://planb.network/en/courses/cyp201)
+To learn more [check out the course here.](https://planb.network/en/courses/cyp201)

 ```javascript